-Welling Clinic offers speciality homeopathy treatment to cure Irritable Bowel Syndrome ( IBS) permanently.
-The treatment protocol has been developed after an exhaustive in-house research.
-Our clinics consults for more than 4000 patients of Irritable Bowel Syndrome globally, every year.
-You too can be benefitted by our expertise.
+Treatment for Irritable Bowel Syndrome at Welling Clinics involves our custom-made homeopathy medicines to cure Irritable Bowel Syndrome ( IBS) permanently.
+The treatment protocol has been developed after exhaustive in-house research.
+Our clinics consult for more than 4000 patients with Irritable Bowel Syndrome globally, every year.
+You too can be benefitted from our expertise in the treatment of Irritable Bowel Syndrome – IBS.
+The treatment of SIBO can be started along with that for IBS if they are diagnosed together.

 The symptoms vary between individuals and affect some people more severely than others.
 They tend to come and go in periods lasting a few days to a few months at a time, often during times of stress or after eating certain foods.